DivyanshSrivastava04/IDS-Project/README.md

 # IDS-Project
-Course project for IDS 2020
+Course project for Introduction to Data Science, 2020